Skip to content

 What is Calima exactly?

-Calima is a meteorological phenomenon characterized by high concentrations of suspended dust and sand particles from the Sahara Desert.
-It is not just 'sand': it is a dry aerosol containing quartz, clay, and sometimes pollutants, which reduces visibility and affects air quality in the Canary Islands.
+Calima is a Saharan dust event: a cloud of fine mineral particles from the Sahara Desert carried to the Canary Islands by easterly winds at altitude.
+It is not coarse sand: it is a dry aerosol of quartz, clay, and sometimes pollutants, which reduces visibility and degrades air quality.
 Calima is sometimes spelled 'kalima' (both refer to the same Saharan dust phenomenon).

 Calima Meaning and Origin